 • pain when eating or yawning

 • pain in and around your ear.

 Clenching or grinding your teeth, or suffering an injury to your teeth or jaw, can cause the meniscus disc to be knocked out of place.
 If it gets displaced, you would feel pain in your jaw as well as clicking and locking when moving it.
 Over time the jaw can wear out prematurely leading to osteoarthritis.
 While the displacement of the meniscus is the most common problem, your TMJ can also be affected by any conditions that affect other joints, such as rheumatoid arthritis, osteoarthritis, gout and psoriatic arthritis.

 • Teeth grinding and jaw clenching

 People who grind their teeth and clench their jaw might not even be aware they’re doing it.
 Also known as bruxism, it often happens while you are asleep or concentrating on something else.
 For around 70 per cent of sufferers, it’s due to stress or anxiety, and in some cases it can cause facial pain and headaches, and can wear down your teeth over time.
-Physiotherapy exercises and a bite guard worn at night can both help, as can Botox injected into the muscles around your jaw.
+Physiotherapy exercises and a bite guard worn at night can both help, as can Botulinum toxin injected into the muscles around your jaw.

 • Rheumatoid arthritis

 This is caused by your immune system attacking parts of your own body by mistake.
 It affects the lining of your joints and leads to an uncomfortable swelling.
 Symptoms include joint tenderness, tiredness, fever and loss of appetite.
 When it affects the TMJ it can also change the size of your jaw and make it difficult and painful to eat or yawn.